guisfits/programming-elixir/part-1/pattern-matching/readme.md

 # Pattern Matching

+Pattern match is the core of the Elixir language.
+It will be used everywhere and it's the most fundamental concept to programming on it.

+## Notes

 - `=` is the _match operator_, not assignment
 - If the left-hand side is a variable, and the right-hand is a literal, Elixir will match the value of the right to the left side.
 - If the form of the two values matches, so the left side is equal to the right side